daminier/py_analysis_clustering_motorway/README.md

 	   python main.py -p True -t 3
 	   ```

-  * you can display the paths and the corresponding plates of those cars which have driven across the same :
+  * you can display the paths and the corresponding plates of the cars which have driven across the same path more than 3 times :

      ```
 	   python main.py -sp True -t 3
+	   ```
+  * you can set a threshold for selecting the lenght of the path (the minimum number of gates) :

+  	 ```
+	   python main.py -p true -t 4 -pt 2
 	   ```

 4. If you need help :

      ```